ned1313/tf-mirror/technical-design.md

 ## 12. Success Criteria

 Phase 1 is considered complete when:

+1. ✅ Project structure is established
+2. ✅ Configuration system is functional (HCL + environment variables)
+3. ✅ Database layer is complete with all repositories (38 methods)
-1. Admin can upload a provider definition HCL file
+4. Admin can upload a provider definition HCL file
-2. System downloads providers from registry.terraform.io
+5. System downloads providers from registry.terraform.io
-3. Providers are verified with GPG signatures
+6. Providers are verified with GPG signatures
-4. Providers are stored in S3-compatible storage
+7. Providers are stored in S3-compatible storage
-5. Terraform client can discover and download cached providers
+8. Terraform client can discover and download cached providers
-6. Admin can view download job progress
+9. Admin can view download job progress
-7. Admin can view storage usage and audit logs
+10. Admin can view storage usage and audit logs
-8. All tests pass
+11. All tests pass (>80% coverage target)
-9. Container can be deployed via Docker Compose and Kubernetes
+12. Container can be deployed via Docker Compose and Kubernetes
-10. Documentation is complete
+13. Documentation is complete